When it comes to fast and easy painting with great coverage, nothing beats a good paint sprayer.

 5. Best HVLP sprayer: HomeRight Paint Sprayer Super Finish Max

 HVLP sprayers are a great choice for smaller paint projects that require a more delicate touch, such as cabinets and carved furniture.
-Their only downside, if you can consider it that, is that they usually don’t have the power needed to handle thicker latex paints.
-HomeRight’s Super Finish Max avoids this by adding a little more “oomph” to its motor and allowing the use of 0.017” spray tips, so it can work with any material with little to no thinning.
+Their only downside is that they usually lack the necessary power to handle thicker latex paints.
+HomeRight’s Super Finish Max avoids this by adding a little more “oomph” to its motor and allowing the use of 0.017-inch spray tips to work with any material with little to no thinning.

-This model comes with three different-sized spray tips, as well as three different spray patterns to give you more flexibility for tackling any job.
-Since it’s more powerful than standard HVLP sprayers, it can handle larger projects like walls, decks, and fences at a reasonable pace.
+This model comes with three different-sized spray tips and three different spray patterns to give you more flexibility for tackling any job.
+Since it’s more powerful than standard HVLP sprayers, it can handle larger projects like walls, decks and fences at a reasonable pace.

 The increased power does mean that it will produce some overspray, leading to wasted material if you’re not careful with the spray settings.
 It’s simple enough to use, however, and reading through the instruction manual will help get the best performance out of this model.

 - Strong enough to spray un-thinned latex paints